 As a new HPCC user, you may wish to subscribe to the Cluster mailing list to receive news or status updates regarding the cluster.
 You may also check for news or the status of the cluster here.

 • After enabling your HPC acount you must attend a mandatory training session with COE HPC manager, Robert Yelle.
 If you are not a COE staff/fac/student you will receive a link to sign up for the training after requesting access in step 1 above, but you may also click this link to access the training signup.
+It is advisable to have your account activated before attending the training session.

 • There are also free HPC training resources available from NVIDIA and Mark III - please see the menus on the right side of this page.